rizwan3d/ValidationMyPhp/README.md

 - `accepted`: Validate if the field has yes, on, 1 and true value.
 - `after:time`: Validate if the field has date after provided time.
 - `alpha`: Validate if the field must contain only alphabetic characters.
+- `extension`: Validates if the given File Extension is Valid.

 ### Custom Error Messages